- What about cookies set on websites that we link to?

 An e-commerce website based outside the EEA offers users the ability to set up accounts and purchase products from any location in the world.
 Users can also list product prices in different currencies, including Pounds, Euros and other EEA currencies.

-It is therefore clear that the products the site sells are intended to be offered to individuals within the EEA, and the site would be in scope of the GDPR.
+It is therefore clear that the products the site sells are intended to be offered to individuals within the EEA, and the site would be in scope of the UK GDPR.

 A website may be available globally, and therefore accessible to individuals within the EEA, but this will not always mean it is specifically offering goods and services to those individuals.
 It will depend on the particular circumstances.

-An online news outlet based outside the EEA but accessible to individuals within the EEA may not be in scope of the GDPR, depending on its circumstances.
-The outlet may carry news reports relating to the EEA, but if this content is 'directed at' individuals within the outlet’s own country or territory, rather than individuals in the EEA, then it will not be in scope of the GDPR even if those individuals can access the news reports online.
+An online news outlet based outside the EEA but accessible to individuals within the EEA may not be in scope of the UK GDPR, depending on its circumstances.
+The outlet may carry news reports relating to the EEA, but if this content is 'directed at' individuals within the outlet’s own country or territory, rather than individuals in the EEA, then it will not be in scope of the UK GDPR even if those individuals can access the news reports online.

-However, if the outlet intends to have a 'global' reach then it obviously means to offer its service to anyone, including EEA individuals; it will therefore need to consider whether the GDPR’s territorial provisions apply to it, and the implications this has for providing cookie information and obtaining consent.
+However, if the outlet intends to have a 'global' reach then it obviously means to offer its service to anyone, including EEA individuals; it will therefore need to consider whether the UK GDPR’s territorial provisions apply to it, and the implications this has for providing cookie information and obtaining consent.

 If you have a non-EEA website you can also take steps to demonstrate that you are not intending to offer goods and services to EEA individuals, for example: